Pensions and tax

-The lifetime allowance, since April 2018, is £1,030,000 and it is likely to increase in line with inflation at the end of the current tax year.
+The lifetime allowance for the tax year 2019/20 is £1,055,000 and it is likely to increase in line with inflation at the end of the current tax year.

 While most people aren’t affected by the lifetime allowance, you should take action if the value of your pension benefits is approaching, or above, the lifetime allowance.
 As pensions are normally a long term commitment, what might appear modest today could exceed the lifetime allowance by the time you want to take your benefits.
 It may be necessary to take your pension early or stop contributing to the scheme/plan, even though you have not retired, to avoid your benefits exceeding the lifetime allowance.
 The test for the lifetime allowance is done each time you access a pension benefit.

-We have produced a Spotlight on the lifetime allowance and action that may be needed following the latest reduction to the lifetime allowance.
+We have produced a Spotlight on the lifetime allowance and action that may be needed.
 You can read it here.

-You can also find more information about how the lifetime allowance applies, and how it may affect you on – click here for details.
+You can also find more information about when the lifetime allowance applies and how it may affect you on the gov.uk website – click here for details.